A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Application to DC-DC Buck Converters

-Then, given the measurements of $i_L$ and $v_o$ and the estimate $\hat i_o$ of $i_o$, we define the estimator
+Then, given the measurements of $i_L$ and $v_o$ and the estimate $\hat{i}_o$ of $i_o$, we define the estimator

 We highlight that, with this procedure, $\hat v_C(t)$ is obtained using only weighted sums.
-Consequently, we argue that compared to the conventional strategy of employing an observer, the proposed approach streamlines the design and allows for a low-cost analog implementation.
+Consequently, compared to the conventional strategy of employing an observer, the proposed approach streamlines the design and allows for a low-cost analog implementation.

 \begin{remark} In many practical applications, $R_{C_o} \ll R_L$.
 Under this assumption, Eq.~\eqref{eq:estim_vc} can be simplified to the straightforward relation $\hat{v}_C = v_o$, meaning that the controlled output voltage can be directly used as a reliable estimate of the state ${v}_C(t)$.
-This choice simplifies the circuit design of the system and reduces its costs both in economic terms and board area. \end{remark}
+This further simplifies the circuit design and reduces both the economic costs and the required board area. \end{remark}